 According to surveys conducted at Farallon De Medinilla (a Department of Defense bombing range in the Mariana Archipelago) between 1997 and 2012, there was no evidence that the condition of the living resources assessed had changed or been adversely impacted to a significant degree by the training activities being conducted there.
 It should also be noted that the intended munition target was on the nearby land area, and water impacts were due to inaccuracy.
 The health, abundance, and biomass of fishes, corals, and other marine resources are comparable to or superior to those in similar habitats at other locations within the Mariana Archipelago (Smith & Marx, 2016).
 However, the study noted that the decline in some important reef fish during their latest surveys was likely due to increasing attention from fishermen.
 Also, this is expected to be an extreme case based on the proximity to shallow-water coral reefs and the severe wave impact and associated movement of military expended materials due to the shallow margins of the islands where wave impact is most severe.
-Impacts to habitat from military expended material in the Study Area would be expected to be less severe.
-See Appendix F (Military Expended Materials and Direct Strike Impact Analyses) for detailed analyses of the impacts associated with military expended materials from Navy testing and training activities.
+Impacts to habitat from military expended materials and Direct Strike Impact Analysis) for detailed analyses of the impacts associated with military expended materials from Navy training and testing activities.

-3.5.3.4.3.1 Impacts from Military Expended Materials Under Alternative 1 Impacts from Military Expended Materials Under Alternative 1 for Training Activities
+3.5.3.4.3.1 Impacts from Military Expended Materials Under Alternative 1

+Impacts from Military Expended Materials Under Alternative 1 for Training Activities